django-oscar/django-oscar-accounts/README.md

 ```

 If the proposed transfer is invalid, an exception will be raised.
 All
-exceptions are subclasses of `accounts.exceptions.AccountException`.
+exceptions are subclasses of `oscar_accounts.exceptions.AccountException`.
 Your
 client code should look for exceptions of this type and handle them
 appropriately.

-Client code should only use the `accounts.models.Budget` class and the
+Client code should only use the `oscar_accounts.models.Budget` class and the
-two functions from `accounts.facade` - nothing else should be required.
+two functions from `oscar_accounts.facade` - nothing else should be required.

 Error handling
 --------------